A-Ravioli/EasyAPI/README.md

 ### Example

-See an example usage in the `example.py` file might look like:
+See a complete example usage in the [example.py](example.py) file might look like:

 ### Advanced Features